HomeOnMars/projektoOmnijo/OmniCentro.md

 [^Bulteno-Himno]: The new anthem is hand picked by - you guessed it -
   <span style="color:Silver">Reĝino Serena</span> herself (Surprise, surprise),
-  even though she claims to be an atheist.<br>
+  even though she claims to be "not a religious person".<br>
   The official reason is that she "likes the sound of it";<br>
   The unofficial reason may be that it serves as a reminder of the state's self-imposed role as the Saviour to its people,